ADORSYS-GIS/eID-Server/README.md

 ### Running Manually

-Make sure you have Redis running and then execute:
+You can run the server directly with `Cargo`.
+If you have configured a Redis URI, ensure the Redis server is running first.

 ```bash
 cargo run